 Fire Safety at Temporary Events

-EHS, Fire Safety Services (FSS) must ensure that the following fire prevention, evacuation, and extinguishing system protocols are in place prior to approving a temporary event.
+EHS, Fire Safety Services (FSS) shall ensure that the following fire prevention, evacuation, and extinguishing system protocols are in place prior to approving a temporary event.

 - Fire Prevention